-There are also plenty of bars, clubs and lounges for cocktails, happy hour and after dinner drinks.
-Grand Cayman now has its own brewery and a distillery, plus a great selection of wines from around the world.
+With this flourishing foodie scene, you can enjoy farm-to-table and wine tasting dinners, cooking and cocktail mixing classes and a host of other events throughout the year.
+There are also plenty of bars, clubs and lounges for cocktails, happy hour and boat parties.
+Grand Cayman now has several breweries and distilleries, plus a great selection of wines from around the world.

 Rest assured, you will not be going hungry or thirsty!

-The Cayman Islands is a very sociable society, and there always several events, parties and fundraisers going on.
+The Cayman Islands is a very sociable society, and there are always several events, parties and fundraisers going on.
 The Cayman Islands National Gallery holds regular exhibitions, Camana Bay host many holiday events, fundraisers, fashion shows and retail therapy events.
 Camana Bay is also home to Cayman's only multi-screen cinema.
-The Cayman Drama Society presents well produced plays in Prospect and there are so many voluntary and charitable organisations to get involved in!
+The Cayman Drama Society presents well-produced plays in Prospect and there are so many voluntary and charitable organisations to get involved in!

 The beach never fails if you can't decide what you would like to do and in Cayman its never more than a few minutes away for you to relax and enjoy.